missionpinball/mpf-docs/hardware/multimorphic.rst

 driver boards (described below) and is designed to work with new machines rather than existing ones like the P-ROC.

-The P3-ROC does not have support for a mono DMD (though with MPF you can creat a virtual DMD on an LCD screen, use an LCD display outright (this is what The Big Lewbowski does), or you can combine it with an RGB LED DMD controller for full color RGB LED matrix displays.
+The P3-ROC does not have support for a mono DMD (though with MPF you can create a virtual DMD on an LCD screen, use an LCD display outright (this is what The Big Lewbowski does), or you can combine it with an RGB LED DMD controller for full color RGB LED matrix displays.